ba01ei/imessager/README.md

 To test if the setup is actually working, you can also go to your gmail and mark the most recent email as unread, and call "./testnow.rb" in Terminal app in the imessager folder to test if the iMessage can be successfully sent.

+If you moved the folder to another location, you need to call ./setup.rb again.

 Limitation
 ==========